Join our upcoming focused discussion on how progress with data and automation is changing the RCSA process

 Who should attend:

-Individuals involved in issue management and/or able to discuss their institution’s views on the questions below.
+Individuals involved in the RCSA process, data management, and/or are able to discuss their institution’s views on the questions below.

 Key questions for discussion will include:

 Please note: These sessions are intended for individuals that are able to speak on the topic above and numbers are limited.
+Please ensure you will be able to actively contribute to the discussion or nominate a relevant colleague.
 If this isn't you, please forward these details to a relevant colleague.

-If you have additional questions you would like us to include in the agenda, please contact Emilie.Odin@orx.org.
+If you have additional questions you would like us to include in the agenda, please email Natasha.Smith-Craig@orx.org or Emilie.Odin@orx.org.

 Outputs:

-We will produce a written summary of the discussions.
+We will produce a short written summary following the discussions.

 How to join: